 Fast forward 12 months into 2014, where the CVA survey and debriefing process was repeated for all 450+ staff and administrators.
 Below is just one example of the drastic reductions in cultural entropy, as measured by the CVA 2013-14, for the elementary and middle school under the new principal’s leadership.
 The elementary school measured a 23% reduction (from 30% to 7%) and the middle school a 10% reduction (from 26% to 16%).

 The new principal was doing his job, and well.

 Testimonial evidence gathered in focus groups and staff surveys revealed the how’s behind the schools’ recipe for change and dramatic improvements to morale, from community partnerships (in and out of school), to more culturally “fitting” means for family engagement, to intentional teamwork, to include collaborative curriculum design by grade levels across schools, making wiser use of teacher time and work-life balance, as well as innovations in teacher-administrator-family communications—leveraging free and existing (yet underutilized) technologies and mobile apps.

 Visible or invisible, tangible or intangible, values are data.
-Culture is measureable and manageable.
+Culture is measurable and manageable.
 And, for better or worse, we design culture in the everyday processes, roles, and behaviors we all too often take for granted.